townsville/book-1/townsville.md

 "Shhh, quiet.
 I haven’t got the time.
 Take this, it's meant for you.
 Read it, do what it says, and memorize it as I know you do well."
 The old man said this as he handed a small advert-o-chure to wispy.
 He took it from him reluctantly and then stared at it in a daze.
 He was so confused and thought this meeting was quite strange.
 He looked up to ask the old man what the kelp he meant and who the kelp was Liperton but the old man was gone.
 He looked around and didn’t see him anywhere, he had simply vanished.
 Perplexed, he stood there for a moment to collect his thoughts and then looked at the paper the white haired man had given him.
 It read as follows:

-    Come visit the most exciting and least visited place in all of  Pelagica!
+>Come visit the most exciting and least visited place in all of  Pelagica!
 Ever wonder where all of the unpleasant discardings of people end up?
 In UnderCity!
 At subsea-level #701, you can enjoy an adventure of exploring the infamous sludgetunnels.
 Who knows what you can find!
 Enter any service lifty and give the Ultra Secret Password - "gummy" - and then away you go! *(Please enter at your own risk.
 We are required by WarningCorp, Inc. to mention that this adventure may result in sudden death.
 There may also be various degrees of stench.)*

-    See inside for more details--->
+>See inside for more details->

-He shivered, then opened it.
+He shivered, paused, then opened it.
 Another folded sheet of paper fell out.
 He caught it before it hit the ground.
 It appeared to be a page ripped out of a very old book.
 He carefully unfolded it and saw that one side had text and the other side a map.
 He started reading the text and his eyes grew large.
 A mild paranoia overtook him.
 He looked around to make sure no one was nearby.
 Bespectacled was about 100 feet away continuing his stocking and the old man still was nowhere to be seen.
 He read:

 >### The Fortellings of Phillip Londers
->

 >*For a glossary of terms, please reference the volume that accompanied this book*

 >#### Chapter 12: A Message to the Wispy Man in the Library